-Because the Echo is constantly listening (thought not constantly recording), law enforcement wonders whether Amazon’s servers may hold clues to why a man was found dead on the property of the device’s owner.
+Because the Echo is constantly listening, Amazon’s servers may hold clues to why a man was found dead on the property of the device’s owner.
 Amazon has declined to give up the information, but privacy advocates worry new precedents may be set regarding police access to what we assume is private data.
-Police have reportedly already used data from a smart-home water pump to build their case in Bentonville.
+Police have already used data from a smart-home water pump to build their case in Bentonville.

 The Echo is just one of many devices that always listens. iPhones await a user saying “Hey Siri,” for instance.
-Several people have posted stories saying they discussed something, then saw ads for it online later, as if their phones heard their conversations.
+Reddit is full of stories from people who say they discussed something, then saw ads for it online later, as if their phones heard their conversations.
 It’s likely many of these cases are coincidence, though they’re not technically impossible.

-As these features become more integrated into our daily lives, we ask what happens with what our devices hear?
+As these features become more integrated into our daily lives, we ask when are our devices listening?
+And what happens with what they hear?
 Who can access it?

-- Jonathan Zittrain is a professor of law and computer science at Harvard University and co-founder of the Berkman Center for Internet & Society.
-He's also the author of "The Future of the Internet: And How to Stop It."
+- Jonathan Zittrain Professor of law and computer science, Harvard University; co-founder of the Berkman Center for Internet & Society

-- Ronald Hosko is the president of the Law Enforcement Legal Defense Fund and former Assistant Director of the FBI's Criminal Investigative Division.
+- Ronald Hosko President, Law Enforcement Legal Defense Fund; former Assistant Director of the FBI's Criminal Investigative Division

-- Manoush Zomorodi is the host of the podcast Note to Self from WNYC Studios.
+- Manoush Zomorodi Host, Note to Self podcast from WNYC Studios

 Where To Look For Privacy Information